ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 - Obstacle : Base class holding general information
 	- Tracked_Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
-	- Prediction_Obstacle: **Not to be used yet.** More minimalistic derived class than the Tracked_Obstacle, intended for use by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
+	- Prediction_Obstacle: **Not to be used yet**.
+More minimalistic derived class than the Tracked_Obstacle, intended for use by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
 	- (Cuda_Obstacle: For the GPU version we also have a tailor made derived class for use in the CUDA kernels, which needs special care. **Not complete yet**)

 ### Obstacle_Ship